goodpudding/wireframe-exercise/README.md

 # Synopsis

-This page is an About ME, Trey Young.
-Thanks for viewing.
+This page is an for my lab 8a wireframe exercise

 ## Code Example